atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Son entered it. — ' '
 ... •
 ''' ^
-■ “So, Mrs. Selby, " cried she, flumping down in the first chair she came to, I ^ which happened to she at Mr. selby’s back — “You have made a fine ^ “do London— — have brought your
+■ So, Mrs. Selby, " cried she, flumping down in the first chair she came to, I ^ which happened to she at Mr. selby’s back — You have made a fine ^ do London— — have brought your
 ♦ ^ %
 9
-“hogs to a fine market, as people say,
+hogs to a fine market, as people say,
 _ / ^ ^
-“But ’tis all your own fault.
+But ’tis all your own fault.
 You
 (
-“never would listen to my advice : yoii bade me go out of your house' the ■ last time 1 was here; and I shoiild not have fubjested myself a second tirrie to y
+never would listen to my advice : yoii bade me go out of your house' the ■ last time 1 was here; and I shoiild not have fubjested myself a second tirrie to y